Cosmic-ray impact on optical and mid-infrared emission line diagnostics in NGC 5728: Discussion

-The nucleus of NGC~5728, consistent with AGN photoionization-dominated ratios (Figs. \ref{fig:sfzeta_line}, \ref{fig:5728_BPTS_U}, and \ref{fig:5728_new}), is marked by a cyan square in Fig.~\ref{fig:kde}.
-The locations of NGC~1068 and Centaurus~A, whose optical line ratios were previously analyzed in KFDS25, are also highlighted by thin diamonds in magenta and lime green color, respectively.
-Additional Seyfert and LINER galaxies with published line fluxes from nuclear measurements in recent \textit{JWST}/MIRI observations \citep{Pereira_2022,Alvarez_2023,Armus_2023,Herrero_2024,Zhang_2024,Hernandez_2025,Goold_2024,Hermosa_2025,FernOntiv_inprep,Goold_inprep} are indicated in blue and pink color, respectively.
+are indicated in blue and pink, respectively.
 The nucleus of Centaurus~A, which exhibits prominent jet activity, is far from the AGN photoionization locus and can be described by models with CR ionization rates of $\zeta_\mathrm{CR} \sim 10^{-14}$--$10^{-13}\,\mathrm{s}^{-1}$. \eliz{Finally, it is noteworthy that Mrk231, a Seyfert galaxy exhibiting both jets and starburst activity \citep{Aalto_2015,Silpa_2021}, falls within the region of Fig. \ref{fig:kde} that can be modeled with $\zeta_\mathrm{CR} \gtrsim 10^{-14},\mathrm{s}^{-1}$.
 It is depicted as a blue thin diamond, and corresponds to the lowest [\ion{Ne}{iii}]/[\ion{Ne}{ii}] ratio among the \textit{JWST}-observed Seyfert galaxies considered here, as reported by \citet{Herrero_2024}, supporting the idea that CRs play a role in shaping the emission-line properties of such galaxies.}